Orange Chicken Recipe

 photo of the easy orange chicken up close by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-If you are planning to make your orange chicken ahead of time, I recommend storing the chicken and sauce in the refrigerator.
-And then, heating them separately in air-tight containers.
+If you are planning to make your orange chicken ahead of time, we recommend storing the chicken and sauce in the refrigerator.
+And then, heating them separately in airtight containers.

-I don’t recommend freezing the cooked sauce, as the ice crystals that will form break down the cornstarch and ruin the consistency.
-However, you can mix it all ahead of time and freeze it, then simply thaw and whisk the mixture up before cooking.
+We don’t recommend freezing the cooked sauce, as the ice crystals that will form break down the cornstarch and ruin the consistency.
+However, you can mix it all ahead of time and freeze it.
+Then, simply thaw and whisk the mixture up before cooking.

-To heat orange chicken that has been frozen, just allow it to thaw and cook the same way you would after refrigeration.
+To reheat orange chicken that has been frozen: Just allow it to thaw and cook the same way you would after refrigeration.

 photo of someone taking a bite to the easy orange chicken dinner by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth